joshtriplett/io-mux/README.md

 ## Portability

-`io-mux` uses UNIX sockets, and specific details of the implementation mean that it can only run on Linux.
+`io-mux` uses UNIX sockets, so it only runs on UNIX platforms.
+It provides a more optimized implementation on Linux, but should work on any UNIX platform.